Away From Her

 (source)

-"The first feature written and directed by Sarah Polley, one of the most interesting actresses to come out of Canada in the past decade, the film is by turns sharp and somber, alive to the lacerations of ordinary experience and quietly attentive to grand absurdities and small instances of grace."
+"The first feature written and directed by Sarah Polley, one of the most interesting actresses to come out of Canada in the past decade, [Away from Her] is by turns sharp and somber, alive to the lacerations of ordinary experience and quietly attentive to grand absurdities and small instances of grace."

 -- A.O.
 Scott